guillermooo/sublime-undocs/source/extensibility/packages.rst

 Packages and Magic
 ******************

-Sublime Text deals with packages quite simply, without much hidden magic.
+Sublime Text deals with packages without much hidden magic.
 There are two notable exceptions: Macros defined in any package automatically appear under **Tools | Macros | <Your Package>**, and snippets from any package appear under **Tools | Snippets | <Your Package>**.

-However, as mentioned at the beginning, Sublime Text follows some rules for packages.
+However, Sublime Text follows some rules for packages.
 For instance, ``Package/User`` will never be clobbered during updates to the software.

 .. sidebar:: The ``User`` Package